Michael Houghton

 Sir Michael Houghton (born 1949) is a British scientist and Nobel Prize laureate.
 Along with Qui-Lim Choo, George Kuo and Daniel W. Bradley, he co-discovered Hepatitis C in 1989.
 He also co-discovered the Hepatitis D genome in 1986.
 The discovery of the Hepatitis C virus (HCV) led to the rapid development of diagnostic reagents to detect HCV in blood supplies, which has reduced the risk of acquiring HCV through blood transfusion from one in three to about one in two million.
 It is estimated that antibody testing has prevented at least 40,000 new infections per year in the US alone and many more worldwide.

 Houghton is currently Canada Excellence Research Chair in Virology and Li Ka Shing Professor of Virology at the University of Alberta, where he is also director of the Li Ka Shing Applied Virology Institute.
-He is the co-recipient of the 2020 Nobel Prize in Physiology or Medicine along with Harvey J. Alter and Charles M. Rice.
+He was the co-recipient of the 2020 Nobel Prize in Physiology or Medicine along with Harvey J. Alter and Charles M. Rice.

 Early life and education

-Born in the United Kingdom in 1949, his father was a truck driver and union official.
-He was educated at Alleyn's School.
-At the age of 17 he became inspired to become a microbiologist after reading about Louis Pasteur.
-Houghton won a scholarship to study at the University of East Anglia, graduating with a lower second class honours degree in biological sciences in 1972, and subsequently completed his PhD degree in biochemistry at King's College London in 1977.
+Born in London in 1949 to Leonard George and Elsie Cressy Houghton, he was raised in a working-class family along with elder brother Graham.
+His father was a truck driver and union official.
+He received his primary education at Lyndhurst Grove School, and then won a scholarship to Alleyn's School in Dulwich, London, where he went on to specialise in physics, chemistry and maths.
+He won a scholarship to study at the University of East Anglia, graduating with a lower second class honours degree in biological sciences in 1972, and subsequently completed a PhD in biochemistry from King's College London in 1977.